alexs2112/MonoRogue/Roadmap.md

 ### **Roadmap:**
  * Dungeon balance overhaul
+    * Add a win condition, standing on the exit in the last room and pressing space will win you the game

+ * General gameplay things
     * When standing over an item, write that item under your player stats so you can compare
     * Make items dropped on the ground try not to overwrite the tile they land on, attempt to place it on any adjacent tile first
     * Enchanted weapons?
 Give bonus damage and are a different colour, to bridge the gap between depths if that feels unbalanced
-    * Add more creatures, I think 4 for each dungeon tier will be fine
-    * Add a win condition, standing on the exit in the last room and pressing space will win you the game
-      * Make a boss enemy that also spawns in the end room that holds a key, you cant leave without the key
-      * The most hearts that will fit on the main interface is 9...
-The player should have 5 by the end of the game
+    * Add an extra bool to creatures so that undead ones don't bleed when they die
+    * Fix messages so that enemies will be prefixed with "the" when needed, basically always
+    * Have creatures be able to "talk" and taunt the player on their turns.
+Particularly the imps
+    * Add a visual cue when you enter different difficulty levels of the dungeon.
+Perhaps different dungeon tiles and colours?
+    * You can get attacked at range out of your own sight.
+Give a notification when this happens
+      * Redo notifications as a class that can be handled and parsed in world

  * Music and sound effects